California State University, Northridge, B.A. (2000)

 Will attended California State University, Northridge, and received his B.A. in Political Science.
 After graduation, Will matriculated at Temple University Law School where he received his J.D.
 At Temple, Will received honors in Oral Advocacy, Evidence and Taxation.
 He also was the President of Temple’s Asian Pacific American Law Student Association and was awarded the Bertram K. Wolfe Award for outstanding achievement in the second year of his legal studies.

 In 2007, Will was named a “Lawyer on the Fast Track” by The Legal Intelligencer and PA Law Weekly, an honor given annually to 35 attorneys under the age of 40 who are recognized by their peers and the judiciary as the future leaders of the Commonwealth’s legal community.
-Will was also named to the 2007, 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016 and 2017 Pennsylvania SuperLawyer Rising Star list, a publication of Thomson Reuters business - in accordance with its procedures, a designation bestowed on only the top 2.5% of Pennsylvania attorneys under the age of 40.
+Will was also named to the 2007, 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016 and 2017 Pennsylvania SuperLawyer Rising Star list and to the 2019 SuperLawyer list (SuperLawyer is a publication of Thomson Reuters business).

 In 2011, The Legal Intelligencer and PA Law Weekly named Will a “Pennsylvania Diversity Attorney of the Year”, an award given out only once every two years to 20 attorneys of diverse backgrounds for their outstanding professional achievement.

-He currently serves as Secretary of the Pennsylvania Defense Institute (PDI), an organization made up of insurance attorneys, insurance executives, and self-insureds.
+He currently serves as Exec.
+Vice President of the Pennsylvania Defense Institute (PDI), an organization made up of insurance attorneys, insurance executives, and self-insureds.

 Will is active in the National Association of Subrogation Professionals (NASP).
 He has lectured at NASP conferences on “subrogation ethics” and he was a featured speaker on the “Insured Made Whole Doctrine” at both the 2008 NASP Annual Conference and the 2009 NASP Litigation Skills Conference.
 Will has also served as a “track leader” for NASP’s Litigation Skills Conference (2010 - Tucson, AZ).
 In November 2011, Will spoke at NASP’s Annual Conference (Orlando, FL) on the topic of “Subrogation Ethics – Best Practices”.
 In 2014, Will received the honor of becoming a NASP Certified Subrogation Recovery Professional (CSRP).